gioblu/PJON/src/strategies/SoftwareBitBang/README.md

 PJON application example made by the user [Michael Teeuw](http://michaelteeuw.nl/post/130558526217/pjon-my-son)

 #### Known issues
-- A 1-5 MΩ pull down resistor could be necessary to reduce interference, see [deal with interference](https://github.com/gioblu/PJON/wiki/Deal-with-interference).
+- A 1-5 MΩ pull down resistor could be necessary to reduce interference, see [Mitigate interference](https://github.com/gioblu/PJON/wiki/Mitigate-interference).
 - When using more than one instance of `SoftwareBitBang` in the same sketch always use pins connected to a different port group to avoid cross-talk.
-- Consider that this is not an interrupt driven system, during the time passed in delay or executing other tasks a certain amount of packets could be potentially lost, PJON does its job scheduling the packet. to be sent again in future but a certain amount of bandwidth can be wasted.
-Structure intelligently your loop cycle and polling duration to avoid low transmission accuracy.
+- During the execution of other tasks or delays a certain amount of packets could be potentially lost because transmitted out of the polling timeframe of the receiver device.
+Thanks to the PJON packet handler after some retries the packet is received but a certain amount of bandwidth is wasted.
+If this situation occurs, try to reduce as much as possible the duration of other tasks and or use a longer polling timeframe using `receive` passing the requested amount of microseconds: `bus.receive(1000); // Poll for 1 millisecond`.
-- `SoftwareBitBang` strategy can have compatibility issues with codebases that are using interrupts, reliability or bandwidth loss can be experienced because of the cyclical interruptions made by third party software to the PJON procedure.
+- `SoftwareBitBang` strategy can have compatibility issues with codebases that are using interrupts, reliability or bandwidth loss can occur because of the interruptions made by third party software.